 (10) A person to whom a direction is given under subsection (9) shall comply with the direction.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (11) The holder of an access authority shall, if the access authority is in force in respect of an area that consists of, or includes, a block that is the subject of a permit, drilling reservation, lease or licence of which he is not the registered holder, furnish to the registered holder of that permit, drilling reservation, lease or licence, within 28 days after the end of each month during which the access authority is in force in respect of that block, a full report, in writing, of the operations (not being operations related to the recovery of petroleum or geothermal energy by means of a deviation well referred to in subsection (6)) carried on in that block during that month and a summary of the facts ascertained from those operations.

-Penalty: $5 000.
+Penalty: a fine of $5 000.

 (12) Section 102 applies to and in relation to an access authority as if —